Your income options

 Open an allocated pension account

-If you’d like a regular income stream from your super, Retirement Income Allocated Pension could be a great way to take control of your money.
+If you’d like a regular income stream from your super, RI Allocated Pension could be a great way to take control of your money.
 You can:

 - Choose how much you're paid each year (subject to limits set by the government)